 The Etz Hayyim synagogue was originally a church, built in the 15th century by the Venetians and dedicated to St. Catherine.
 Conversion of the building took place in the 17th century, re-using parts of the older building and adding a barrel-vaulted mikveh.
 Prominent rabbis are buried in stone sepulchres around the courtyard.

 The synagogue remained in use until 1944, when the Nazis deported the community’s 263 Jews.
 The ship on which they were carried, which was presumably en route to a death camp, was torpedoed and sunk by a British submarine, killing all its passengers.
 The synagogue was desecrated shortly afterwards.

 After fifty years of neglect, Etz Hayyim was selected in 1994 by the World Monuments Fund (WMF) as one of 100 endangered sites across the world, and as an initial project of WMF’s Jewish Heritage Program.
-The building’s conservation began in 1996 under the direction of Dr. Nikos Stavroulakis and the synagogue was rededicated in 1999.
-Dr. Stavroulakis has continued to develop the synagogue as a religious and cultural center, including a reference library.
+The building’s conservation began in 1996 under the direction of the late Dr. Nikos Stavroulakis and the synagogue was rededicated in 1999.
+Dr. Stavroulakis, who died in 2017, developed the synagogue as a religious and cultural center, including a reference library.
 The building is regularly used for worship on key days of the Jewish year.